Science Theme

 APPLICATION DEADLINES & ACCEPTANCE: Applications for this workshop will be evaluated until the workshop is full, up until one week before the event (June 2).
 Participants will be notified by email of acceptance within two weeks (usually one) of submitting the application starting April 24.

-CANCELLATION: You may cancel your registration and receive a refund up until one month prior to the event (June 9).
+CANCELLATION: You may cancel your registration and receive a refund up until one month prior to the event (Oct 1).
 Registrations paid after this date are not eligible for refund.

 ACCESSIBILITY: If you have accessibility needs, please let us know and we’ll do everything we can to accommodate you.
-As workshop lead, I myself am disabled so I understand that needs can be diverse.
+As workshop lead, I myself am Disabled so I understand that needs can be diverse.

-TRAVEL: For those of you traveling to attend, we do not provide any hotel room blocks or other accommodations.
+We are not able to offer any travel assistance and we do not provide any hotel room blocks or other accommodations.
 In general, hotels in Old Town Pasadena (Colorado Ave between Fair Oaks and Lake) will provide the most convenience in terms of walkable restaurants/stuff and will be within a 10 min drive to the venue.
 Though, you will find cheaper accommodations farther east on Colorado if you are willing to drive for food.
 On the upside, Old Town has many parking garages so you won’t be forced to hunt for street parking in that case.
 Feel free to get in touch with other questions.
 If anyone is interested in splitting accommodations with another traveling participant, let me know and I will send a request for interest to the group to connect people.
 If you’re flying, consider whether you want to fly into LAX or Burbank.
 LAX has direct flights almost anywhere and often can be cheaper.
 However, be prepared that it’s a beast of an airport and 45-90 min drive from Pasadena depending on traffic.
 If you aren’t renting a car, you’ll want to look up how the rideshare system works.
 I’ve never rented a car there, but you may still have to transfer via shuttle bus to the rental car service.
 The advantage to Burbank is that it’s tiny, takes 10 minutes to get through security, super easy to navigate and get rides from, and only a half hour from Pasadena.
 However, you’re likely to need a layover which many people dislike.
 So you’ll have to choose your poison.

 PARKING: The Livery doesn’t have dedicated parking, but there are a few lots and garages very close by.
 See map!
 The surface lots ($10/day) aren’t huge, so if they look full just head for a garage ($12/day).
 I don’t recommend street parking for participants, but it’s an option for speakers only coming for a short time.